 definitions are built only before the server first starts.
 To regenerate those,

-npm run defs or manually restart the server.
+npm run prestart or manually restart the server.

 To debug a badge from the command line, run